Shopify/product-reviews-polaris-example/workshop.md

 );
 ```

-Now Dom will walk us through our third step: building out the the review detail view that each review in our list links to.
+Now Dom will walk us through our third step: building out the review detail view that each review in our list links to.

 ## Step 3: Review details (Dom)